SavageCore/EDDB_Scraper/README.md

 4. Copy `EDDB_Scraper.dll` and `HtmlAgilityPack.dll` to `C:\Program Files (x86)\VoiceAttack\Apps\EDDB_Scraper`
 5. Import `EDDB_Scraper-Profile.vap`

     a.
-Keybinding commands are identical to [HCS](http://www.hcsvoicepacks.com/) profiles so skip import of those if you use it
+Keybinding commands are identical to [HCS](http://www.hcsvoicepacks.com/) profiles so you can skip import of those if you use.
+Key commands are referenced by name for easy import, see below for list.

 ##### Method 2

 1. Download compiled plugin from [Releases](https://github.com/SavageCore/EDDB_Scraper/releases) page
 2. Extract and copy `EDDB_Scraper.dll` and `HtmlAgilityPack.dll` to `C:\Program Files (x86)\VoiceAttack\Apps\EDDB_Scraper`
 3. Import `EDDB_Scraper-Profile.vap`

     a.
-Keybinding commands are identical to [HCS](http://www.hcsvoicepacks.com/) profiles so skip import those if you use it
+Keybinding commands are identical to [HCS](http://www.hcsvoicepacks.com/) profiles so you can skip import of those if you use.
+Key commands are referenced by name for easy import, see below for list.

 ## How to use